RGLie/RGLie/README.md

 # 👋 Hi! 👋
 I'm a front-end developer.
 I'm undergraduate student in KAIST,
-Double major in School of Computing and Industrial Design.
+Major in School of Computing.

 # 👨‍💻Studying & Developing👨‍💻